JK-Rolling/DuinoCoinI2C_RPI/README.md

 ||GND | <---> | GND |
 |`SDA`| PIN 3 | <---> | A4 |
 |`SCL`| PIN 5 | <---> | A5 |

+# License and Terms of service

+All refers back to original [Duino-Coin licensee and terms of service](https://github.com/revoxhere/duino-coin)